Lisbon to Porto: Your 10-Day Portugal Itinerary

 Luckily for all of us, the distance from Lisbon to Porto is just under 200 miles, making it easy to see both cities in one trip without having to rush.

-In this 10-day Portugal Itinerary, you’ll kick off your adventure in the buzzing metropolis of Lisbon, where street art meets historic charm and trendy neighborhoods like Bairro Alto beckon with their hip cafes and vibrant nightlife.
+In this 10-day Portugal Itinerary, you’ll kick off your adventure in the buzzing metropolis of Lisbon, where street art meets historic charm and trendy neighborhoods like Bairro Alto buzz with their hip cafes and vibrant nightlife.

 Then, hop on a train from Lisbon to Porto, renowned for its wine bars, chic boutiques, and hidden gems tucked away in its narrow streets.